Empty set: Set theory

-Questioned existence
+Existence

+Historical issues

+In the context of sets of real numbers, Cantor used $P\equiv O$ to denote "$P$ contains no single point".
+This $\equiv O$ notation was utilized in definitions; for example, Cantor defined two sets as being disjoint if their intersection has an absence of points; however, it is debatable whether Cantor viewed $O$ as an existent set on its own, or if Cantor merely used $\equiv O$ as an emptiness predicate.
+Zermelo accepted $O$ itself as a set, but considered it an "improper set".

 Axiomatic set theory

 In Zermelo set theory, the existence of the empty set is assured by the axiom of empty set, and its uniqueness follows from the axiom of extensionality.
 However, the axiom of empty set can be shown redundant in at least two ways: